IMF encouraged on Spain, official says

-TOKYO The International Monetary Fund's financial counsellor said on Wednesday the Fund was encouraged with steps by the Spanish government to reduce its budget deficit.
+TOKYO The International Monetary Fund's financial counselor said on Wednesday the Fund was encouraged with steps by the Spanish government to reduce its budget deficit.

 He added that whether Spain should apply for an international bailout was up to Madrid.

-"This is a very delicate question," Jose Vinals, director of the IMF's monetary and capital markets department, said when asked whether Spain would tap the European central bank's bond-buying programme.
+"This is a very delicate question," Jose Vinals, director of the IMF's monetary and capital markets department, said when asked whether Spain would tap the European central bank's bond-buying program.

 He said addressing Spain's problems was challenging given the country's slow economic growth.